Reaction, diffusion and nonlocal interactions in high-dimensional space: Concluding remarks

-The essentially important aspect in this reaction-diffusion approximation is the approximation result to any radial kernel by a linear sum of the Green function $k_j$ in $L^1(\R^n)$ space.
-The error reduces to a form of the polynomial approximation generally.
-We employed the Bernstein and Lagrange polynomials to obtain the convergence.
+The key aspect in this reaction-diffusion approximation is the approximation result to any radial kernel by a linear sum of the Green function $k_j$ in $L^1(\R^n)$ space. {\red The error term can, in general, be represented by a polynomial approximation, valid up to three spatial dimensions.} We employed the Bernstein and Lagrange polynomials to obtain the convergence.
 The other polynomials that have good properties for the approximation can be candidates for $L^1$ convergence.
-Regarding this convergence result, we remark that the result of the expansion by $k_j$ in the case of $H^{m}(\mathbb{R}^n)$ space with arbitrary $n \in \bN$ and $m \in \bN \cup \{ 0 \}$ is obtained by Ishii and Tanaka \cite{IT}.
+Regarding this convergence result, we remark that the result of the expansion by $k_j$ in the case of $H^{m}(\mathbb{R}^n)$ space with arbitrary $n \in \bN$ and $m \in \bN \cup \{ 0 \}$ is obtained by \cite{IT}.
 As in Remark \ref{rem:Cm}, if $h\in C^m([0,1])$ for $m \in \bN$, the error $\eps$ converges to $0$ in the order $O(N^{-m})$.
 Thus, it is possible to obtain numerical solutions at low cost and quickly, especially for nonlocal evolution equations with smooth integral kernels by applying this approximation method to the numerical simulations.

-For the equations with advective nonlocal interactions such as cell adhesion model \eqref{eq:cell-ad} and the nonlocal Fokker-Planck equation, the expansion result by the Green function in $W^{1,1}(\R^n)$ is necessary for this type of the PDE approximation.
+For the equations with advective nonlocal interactions such as cell adhesion model \eqref{eq:cell-ad} and the nonlocal Fokker-Planck equation, the expansion result by the Green function in $W^{1,1}(\R^n)$ is necessary for this type of approximation by system of partial differential equations.
 Therefore, Theorem \ref{thm:w11} can also be useful in the context of such study.